andreamussap/data_analysis/UdemyBIDA/README_BIDA.md

 * Rename columns
 * Separate the data into categories

-## Variable 'Reason for absence'
+## Variable Reason for Absence

-The transformation of `Reason for absence` variable was an interesting task because we've learnt how to work with [dummy variables](https://www.jigsawacademy.com/blogs/data-science/dummy-variable-trap/).
+The transformation of variable `Reason for Absence` was an interesting task because we've learnt how to work with [dummy variables](https://www.jigsawacademy.com/blogs/data-science/dummy-variable-trap/).
 We've looked at the list of reasons for absence with a qualitative analysis focus, and we've grouped the 28 reasons in four classes.

 * Group 1 - reasons 1-14.
 They're all related to various diseases.
 * Group 2 - reasons 15-17.
 Reasons related to to pregnancy and giving birth.